The Twelfth

-The Twelfth (also called Orangemen's Day) is an Ulster Protestant celebration held on 12 July.
-It began in the late 18th century in Ulster.
-It celebrates the Glorious Revolution (1688) and victory of Protestant King William of Orange over Catholic King James II at the Battle of the Boyne (1690), which ensured a Protestant Ascendancy in Ireland.
-On and around the Twelfth, large parades are held by the Orange Order and Ulster loyalist marching bands, streets are bedecked with British flags and bunting, and large towering bonfires are lit in loyalist neighbourhoods.
-Today the Twelfth is mainly celebrated in Northern Ireland, where it is a public holiday, but smaller celebrations are held in other countries where Orange lodges have been set up.
+The Twelfth (also called Orangemens' Day) is an Ulster Protestant celebration held on 12 July.
+It celebrates the Glorious Revolution and victory of Protestant king William of Orange over Catholic king James II at the Battle of the Boyne, which ensured an Anglican Protestant Ascendancy and the passing of the Penal Laws, which restricted Catholics.
+On and around the Twelfth, large parades are held by the Orange Order and Ulster loyalist marching bands, streets are decorated with Union Jacks and bunting, and large towering bonfires are lit.
+Today, the Twelfth is mainly celebrated in Northern Ireland, where it is a public holiday, but smaller celebrations are held elsewhere, such as Scotland, Canada, and Australia.

-Since its beginning, the Twelfth has often been accompanied by violence between Ulster Protestants and Catholics, especially during times of political tension.
-Protestant loyalists see the Twelfth as an important part of their culture, while Catholic Irish nationalists see many aspects of it as sectarian, triumphalist and supremacist.
-Flag-burning on Eleventh Night bonfires, and Orange marches through Catholic neighbourhoods, have been especially controversial.
+The Twelfth began in the late 18th century in Ulster, and many Ulster Protestants see it as an important part of their culture.
+Catholics and Irish nationalists see it as anti-Catholic and supremacist.
+Since the beginning, it has been occasionally accompanied by sectarian violence, especially during times of political tension.
+Orange marches through Catholic neighbourhoods, and the burning of Irish flags on bonfires, are especially controversial.
 The Drumcree conflict is the most well-known dispute involving Orange marches.
-Sectarian violence around the Twelfth worsened during the Troubles, but today most events pass off peacefully.
-Recently there have been attempts to draw tourists to the main Twelfth parades and present them as family-friendly pageants.
+Sectarian violence around the Twelfth worsened during the Troubles, but today, most events pass off peacefully.
+Recently, there have been attempts to draw tourists to the main Twelfth parades and promote them as family-friendly events.

 When 12 July falls on a Sunday, the parades are held instead on the next Monday, 13 July.